kassoulet/untracker/README.md

 - WAV (default) - Lossless, supports 16/24-bit
 - FLAC - Lossless compression, supports 16/24-bit
 - OGG/Vorbis - Lossy compression with variable quality settings

-## How It Works

-The program:
-1. Loads the module file using libopenmpt's extended module interface
-2. Identifies all instruments in the module
-3. For each instrument, mutes all others and renders the audio
-4. Applies selected audio processing (resampling)
-5. Saves each stem in the selected format with naming convention: `{module name}-001-{instrument name}.{format}`